 Getting to Phi Phi Island

-Ferries or Speedboats to Phi Phi0
+Ferries or Speedboats to Phi Phi from Phuket and Krabi0

 Getting to Phi Phi Island is pretty easy.
 This group of six islands is located 46km from Phuket and roughly the same distance from Krabi.
 To get to Phi Phi, there are basically two options: ferries and speedboats.

 The ferry is by far the most popular method of reaching the islands.
 Ferries take about two hours from Phuket and 90 minutes from Krabi or Koh Lanta.
-The top deck of the ferry doubles as a sundeck, which is great for those who want to tan.
-The lower decks feature air-conditioned rooms and drinks and snacks are available onboard.
+The main departure/arrival port in Phuket is Rassada Pier, located in Phuket Town.
+In Krabi, the main ferry pier is Klong Jirad Pier, situated just south of Krabi Town.
 The ferry terminal is a one-hour drive from Phuket Airport and Krabi's is 30 minutes from Krabi Airport.
 To get good seats you should arrive well in advance in high season or half an hour before departure in low season.

 Speedboat to Phi Phi